How do I claim back tax if I complete a tax return?

 More recently, HMRC have started sending out letters to verify repayment claims more widely, in response to an increase in repayment fraud.
-These letters are sent from ‘Indv and Small Business Compliance Direct Tax Repayment Credibility’.
+These letters are sent from ‘Indiv and Small Business Compliance Direct Tax Repayment Credibility’.

 Where HMRC’s risk assessment identifies that a repayment claim is likely to be fraudulent, they will not make the repayment unless they receive a response to the letter.
 If no response is received the person is removed from the Self Assessment system and the repayment is not made.
 The letter asks for information and copy documents to enable HMRC to verify the taxpayer’s identity.
 You can read about what to do if you get one of these letters in the introduction page.

 What if I have paid excess payments on account?

 If you are in Self Assessment, you may have to make payments on account of your next year's tax bill.

-If you do not reduce them (or reduce them sufficiently) when completing your tax return, and this results in paying too much by way of payments on account, for example, because you have stopped working in the year that you have paid them for, you can claim to reduce them and request a refund of the amounts overpaid (which, in practice, you would do by completing form SA303).
+If you do not reduce them (or reduce them sufficiently) when completing your tax return, and this results in paying too much by way of payments on account, you can still claim to reduce them and request a refund of the amounts overpaid (which, in practice, you would do by completing form SA303).
+This might apply, for example, because you have stopped working in the year that you have paid them for.

 Once HMRC have processed your form SA303, a credit may appear in your Self Assessment account.
 Providing there are no other liabilities becoming due that HMRC can use the credit against, if you file your tax return online, you can trigger the release of the credit by logging into your HMRC online services account and clicking ‘Request a repayment’ or otherwise, by telephoning them to request repayment.